 I will never forget the conversation my husband and I had when we came to the conclusion that with the right savings plan, I would be able to stay home once baby was born.
 I was over the moon ecstatic, but a little nervous.
 I wanted this to work out so badly, but I didn’t want us to do it at the expense of our family being able to live comfortably.

 I was super motivated to find a way to be able to stay home.
 All I had to do was cut a few hundred dollars in expenses each month.
 Here are a few of the tips I followed to be able to do so!
-One tip before you begin doing this, write down all your expenses before you start!
+Before you start, take a few minutes to write out ALL of your expenses.
 You may only cut $7, $10 or $15 in one area, but it feels so good to tally it all up at the end and see how much you saved!!

 Cell phone bill

 If you have a plan where you have a set amount of data, you won’t be using as much now that you are home.
 You can connect to your home WI-fi and save a ton of data!
 Meaning you could cut your bill down!
 I went from spending $109 per month to just $79 per month with Verizon!
 There are alot of other changes you can make with your plan (minutes, texts, insurance) that you may not even realize are unnecessary!

 Now that you are not driving to and from work every day, you could save a bunch on your car insurance!
 Some companies offer a device that you can put into your car that will track how far you are driving each month and adjust your monthly bill to match accordingly.
 You can also check with your insurance provider to see if there is any coverage you have that may be excessive.
 Your insurance agent wants to keep you as a customer, so they are going to take the time to help you and walk you through everything.
 Give them a call and let them know your situation.
 If you are a homeowner, you could also look into combining your home and auto insurance to save.
 Again, it may only save 10 bucks but it will add up!